apbendi/xbitsy/README.md

 XBitsy is an interpreter for the [Bitsy](https://github.com/apbendi/bitsyspec) language implemented in Elixir.

-🚨 NOTE: This project is a work in progress, and is currently very much incomplete
+🚨 NOTE: This project is a work in progress, and is currently very much incomplete.

 ## Bitsy